 The words you see here are from the rituals of the Pawnee, Lakota (Sioux) and Navajo.
-Behind them, you see me!
-We bison are here to represent the first life on the plains.
-We were here before you people, of course.
-Truth is, we're part of what attracted people to this part of the country.
+Behind them, you see a bison!
+The bison were here to represent the first life on the plains.
+They were there before the people, of course were part of what attracted people to that part of the country.

 Tribes honored are: OMAHA, PONCA, PAWNEE, ARAPAHOE, KIOWA, ARIKARA, SIOUX (LAKOTA), CHEYENNE, WINNEBAGO, OTOE (OTO), ARAPAHO

 Animals such as the bison attracted the earliest people to Nebraska to hunt and live.
-Later, the nomads settled down in some parts and began to farm as well as hunt.
+Later, the nomadss a member of a community of people who move from one place to another settled down in some parts and began to farm as well as hunt.

 Four or five hundred years ago, the Pawnee and Arikara settled along the Platte River, the Loup River, the Republican River, and other streams in the middle part of Nebraska.

 In the 1700's, the Omaha, the Ponca, and the Oto settled along the Missouri River in eastern Nebraska.
 Later, the Teton Sioux or Lakota, the Arapahoe, and the Cheyenne came from forested areas in the east to the plains of Nebraska.
-These people were diverse in languages and cultures, but they had one thing in common: they hunted bison.
+These people were diverseshowing a great deal of variety; very different in languages and cultures, but they had one thing in common: they hunted bison.

 The Pawnee and the Omaha farmed beans, corn, and squash and hunted seasonally.
 The people who came from the woodlands, such as the Lakota, hunted bison constantly.
 They depended on the bison for food, clothing, tools, and more.